Analogy and Analogical Reasoning

 |(12)||Pr(H ∣ E · K) =|

-For Bayesians, it seems that an analogical argument cannot provide confirmation.
-In the first place, it is not clear that we can encapsulate the information contained in an analogical argument in a single proposition, E. Second, even if we can formulate a proposition E that expresses all of that information, it is not appropriate to treat it as evidence.
-The information contained in E is already part of the background, K. This means that E · K is equivalent to K, and hence Pr(H ∣ E · K) = Pr(H ∣ K).
-According to the definition, we don't have confirmation.
+For Bayesians, here is the logical difficulty: it seems that an analogical argument cannot provide confirmation.
+In the first place, it is not clear that we can encapsulate the information contained in an analogical argument in a single proposition, E. Second, even if we can formulate a proposition E that expresses that information, it is typically not appropriate to treat it as evidence because the information contained in E is already part of the background, K. This means that E · K is equivalent to K, and hence Pr(H ∣ E · K) = Pr(H ∣ K).
+According to the Bayesian definition, we don’t have confirmation.
+(This is a version of the problem of old evidence; see confirmation.)
 Third, and perhaps most important, analogical arguments are often applied to novel hypotheses H for which the prior probability Pr(H ∣ K) is not even defined.
-Again, the definition of confirmation seems inapplicable.
-Although these observations are based on a Bayesian approach, similar problems exist for other accounts of confirmation.
-On an error-statistical approach, for instance, it is readily apparent that analogical arguments should not be regarded as evidence.
+Again, the definition of confirmation in terms of Bayesian conditionalization seems inapplicable.

-If analogies don't provide inductive support via conditionalization, is there an alternative?
+If analogies don’t provide inductive support via ordinary conditionalization, is there an alternative?
 Here we face a second difficulty, once again most easily stated within a Bayesian framework.
 Van Fraassen (1989) has a well-known objection to any belief-updating rule other than conditionalization.
 This objection applies to any rule that allows us to boost credences when there is no new evidence.
 The criticism, made vivid by the tale of Bayesian Peter, is that these ‘ampliative’ rules are vulnerable to a Dutch Book.
 Adopting any such rule would lead us to acknowledge as fair a system of bets that foreseeably leads to certain loss.
-This type of vulnerability provides good reason to reject such rules.
-If we think that good analogical arguments provide inductive support, it looks like we are vulnerable to van Fraassen's objection.
+Any rule of this type for analogical reasoning appears to be vulnerable to van Fraassen’s objection.

-There is a way to avoid these difficulties and to find a role for analogical arguments within Bayesian epistemology.
-Within the Bayesian framework, a number of writers (Jeffreys 1973; Salmon 1967, 1990; Shimony 1970) have argued that a ‘seriously proposed’ hypothesis must have a sufficiently high prior probability to allow it to become preferred as the result of observation.
+There appear to be at least three routes to avoiding these difficulties and finding a role for analogical arguments within Bayesian epistemology.
+First, there is what we might call minimal Bayesianism.
+Within the Bayesian framework, some writers (Jeffreys 1973; Salmon 1967, 1990; Shimony 1970) have argued that a ‘seriously proposed’ hypothesis must have a sufficiently high prior probability to allow it to become preferred as the result of observation.
 Salmon has suggested that analogical reasoning is one of the most important means of showing that a hypothesis is ‘serious’ in this sense.
-If analogical reasoning influences prior probability assignments, it can provide inductive support while remaining formally distinct from confirmation, avoiding the first difficulty.
-If it can provide this support in non-rule-based fashion, then we avoid the second difficulty, i.e., van Fraassen's objection.
-The cost of taking this route, however, is high.
+If analogical reasoning is directed primarily towards prior probability assignments, it can provide inductive support while remaining formally distinct from confirmation, avoiding the logical difficulties noted above.
+This approach is minimally Bayesian because it provides nothing more than an entry point into the Bayesian apparatus, and it only applies to novel hypotheses.
+An orthodox Bayesian, such as de Finetti (de Finetti and Savage 1972, de Finetti 1974), might have no problem in allowing that analogies play this role.

 the logic of Bayesian induction (as described here) has nothing to say about what values the prior plausibility assessments for hypotheses should have; and it places no restrictions on how they might change.

-The cost of admitting analogical reasoning into the Bayesian tent in this manner is to acknowledge a dark corner of the tent in which rationality operates without any clear rules.
+In other words, by not stating any rules for this type of probability revision, we avoid the difficulties noted by van Fraassen.
+This approach admits analogical reasoning into the Bayesian tent, but acknowledges a dark corner of the tent in which rationality operates without any clear rules.

 - Achinstein, P., 1964, “Models, Analogies and Theories,” Philosophy of Science, 31: 328–349.